SITE MENU

 CASTLE STALKER (25 miles north of Oban)

 Built around 1540 by Duncan Stewart of Appin, this much-photographed castle was gifted by him to James IV for use as a hunting lodge.
-Can be visited during the summer by appointment only.
-Tel: 01631 730 234
+More recently it was used in a Monty Python film.
+It can be visited during the summer by appointment only.
+Tel: 01631 730 234.
+Check the official site for details of guided tours this year.

-Castle Stalker View Cafe & Gift Shop is open all year except January.
-A good place for snacks and gifts.
+Overlooking the castle is The View & Co which has a great cafe and gift shop, plus live bird nest cameras and a mini IMAX theatre with local wildlife film.
+Open all year except January.
+Tel: 01631 730444.
 Stretch your legs by taking the path through the gate so you can take a photo of the castle.
 Located on the main A828 overlooking Loch Linnhe.

 For other places a little further away to the north, check my page on Fort William